raphaelmansuy/digital_palace/40-the-impatients_serie/2024-07-11-prompt-engineering-for-the-impatient.md

 In the next chapter, we'll explore domain-specific prompting techniques, focusing on how to tailor your prompts for particular fields or industries.

-Certainly!
-Let's move on to Chapter 10, where we'll discuss domain-specific prompting techniques.

 ## 10. Domain-Specific Prompting